ellipsis/ellipsis-compiler/README.md

 ### Docs
 Please consult the [docs][docs-url] for more information.

-specific parts that could be off interest:
+Specific parts that could be off interest:
 - ...

 ### Development